- CLASS: Reptilia (Reptiles)

 Goodbye, Mom!
 An adult female lays a clutch of eggs under leaves in the ground or a rotting log during early summer and then leaves the eggs, which hatch unattended two to three months later.
 Each hatchling is only a few inches long, but is completely independent from the moment it breaks out of the shell.

 The Todos Santos Island kingsnake L. herrerae is at critical risk.
 Found on only one island, Isla Todos Santos, off the coast of Baja California, Mexico, the few snakes living there are often collected for the pet trade.

-The State of California considers the San Diego mountain kingsnake Lampropeltis zonata pulchra to be vulnerable.
+The state of California considers the San Diego mountain kingsnake L. zonata pulchra to be vulnerable.
 California laws prevent the sale of native reptiles, but some snake collectors ignore the law and overcollect this snake.

 All snakes always seem to be under attack just for being snakes.
 Too many people think all snakes are dangerous and should be killed on sight.
 Yet snakes, especially our local kingsnakes and gopher snakes, are extremely important for controlling rodent populations.
 If you see one of these beautiful creatures while out jogging, hiking, or just relaxing in your garden, enjoy it and consider yourself lucky to be in the presence of a king!

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.